arendsee/toy-workflow-library/README.md

 to the user), caching and cache invalidation, result generation, summary chaining, etc etc. The steps need to fold together into a final result, which contains references to outputs (on success) or an error report (on failure).

+I will table the repo for now, and merge the relevent pieces of code into Fagin.